Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/PageRankMultiChannels.rst

       :align: center

 .. note::
     | 1.
-Tigergraph time is the execution time of funciton "pageRank" Developer Edition 2.4.1 .
+Tigergraph time is the execution time of the function "pageRank" Developer Edition 2.4.1 .
     | 2.
 Tigergraph running on platform with Intel(R) Xeon(R) CPU E5-2640 v3 @2.600GHz, 32 Threads (16 Core(s)).
     | 3. time unit: second.
     | 4. "-" Indicates that the result could not be obtained due to insufficient memory.